WHK (AM): Shamrock and OmniAmerica

 None of WHK's employees were retained when the deal closed on April 15, with the station continuing to run the all-syndicated talk lineup on a temporary basis.
 WHK flipped to sports radio on May 16, 1994, featuring Tom Bush, Les Levine, Rick Bay and WMJI sportscaster Tony Rizzo.
-WHK's approach to the format was regarded as more loose and "fan-friendly" as opposed to WKNR, which WHK hosted openly criticized for being tightly programmed, rigid and sober.
+WHK's approach to the format was regarded as more loose and "fan-friendly" as opposed to WKNR, which WHK hosts openly criticized for being tightly programmed, rigid and sober.
 Bush and Bay were reassigned to other roles by early July due to personal schedule conflicts with Pat McCabe, Dan McDowell and Ken Jurek being added to the lineup; Jurek was eventually replaced by producer Ron Brines.
 The station also signed up as an affiliate of the Ohio State Sports Network.

 WHK struggled in the Arbitron ratings, with Levine as the highest-rated show but heavily outranked by both WKNR's Geoff Sindelar and WWWE's Mike Trivisonno.
 WKNR had a stronger signal along with the Browns and Indians radio rights; by contrast, WHK held play-by-play rights to Ohio State, Cleveland State Vikings men's basketball, the Cleveland Crunch and Lumberjacks IHL hockey.
 The Fall 1995 Arbitron ratings, influenced by the 1995 World Series and the Browns relocation controversy, showed WHK continuing to trail WKNR by substantial margins.
 By February 4, 1996, WHK began simulcasting WMJI's morning show with John Lanigan, John Webster and Jimmy Malone (whom Rizzo did sports reports for) as part of a wide-ranging schedule realignment that also saw executives Phil Levine and Art Greenberg dismissed.
 The station continued to air brokered programming throughout the weekend, a practice WERE also embraced throughout the week.